|Slow Viruses - CNRS URA 1930|

 1- Pathogenesis of the infection by Theiler's virus (Michel Brahic, Jean-François Bureau)

 Theiler's virus, a picornavirus, causes a persistent infection of the central nervous system of mice.
-The virus infects neurons first, then, if the mice are genetically susceptible, the virus persists in white matter glial cells, in particular in oligodendrocytes, the myelin making cells, and in infiltrating macrophages.
+The virus infects neurons first, then it persists in white matter glial cells, in particular in oligodendrocytes, the myelin making cells, and in macrophages.
 The infection is focal and is accompanied by chronic inflammatory lesions with primary demyelination, which resemble active plaques of multiple sclerosis very closely.

 An immunization/challenge experiment has been performed on 12 macaques using a mixture of vectors expressing the Gag, Env, Tat, and Nef proteins of SHIV89.6.
-Strong cellular responses were obtained in all monkeys and neutralizing antibodies were obtained in some of them.
-Intense anamnestic responses were observed in vaccinated animals following a rectal challenge with SHIV89.6.
-Four out of six immunized monkeys had reduced viral loads during primo-infection compared to the non-immunized controls.
-The effect of immunization on long-term pathology is being followed.
+Strong cellular responses and a reduction of viral load during primo-infection were observed after a rectal challenge with SHIV89.6.

 We are constructing recombinant measles vaccines expressing flavivirus proteins (Dengue virus, West Nile virus, Yellow fever virus, Japanese encephalitis virus).
-We showed that a single injection of Schwarz vector expressing the secreted form of West Nile virus Env protein induced sterilizing immunity against a lethal West Nile virus challenge given 8 days after immunization.
-Protection was long lasting.
+We showed that a single injection of Schwarz vector expressing the secreted form of West Nile virus Env protein induced sterilizing immunity against a lethal challenge given 8 days after immunization.
 This candidate vaccine is being tested in monkeys.
+A tetravalent dengue vaccine is being tested.

 |Office staff||Researchers||Scientific trainees||Other personnel|